-One of the major challenges in the context of the Georgian sound scale discourse, at least as it is reflected in the internationally accessible literature discussed above, is the fact that previously only very small datasets have been considered as observational evidence for the suggested models.
+suggested models.
 Furthermore, the technical details of the earlier studies are only sparsely documented.
 It often remains unclear if the reasons for the differences between these models are due to the usage of different methods and/or different datasets or by incompatibility of (undocumented) underlying assumptions.
-With the exception of the study of (Tsereteli and Veshapidze 2014), for which technical details of the analysis are provided in the video of a conference presentation (Tsereteli and Veshapidze 2015), none of the earlier studies seemed to have put a lot of emphasize on trying to make their study transparent or reproducible.
+With the exception of the study of Tsereteli and Veshapidze (2014), for which technical details of the analysis are provided in the video of a conference presentation (Tsereteli and Veshapidze 2015), none of the earlier studies seemed to have put a lot of emphasis on trying to make their study transparent or reproducible.

-3. The Erkomaishvili Dataset
+3 The Erkomaishvili Dataset

-In 1966, one year before his death, the aging ArtemErkomaishvili was recorded by ethnomusicologist Kakhi Rosebashvili performing three-voice chants at the Tbilisi State conservatory.
+In 1966, one year before his death, the aging Artem Erkomaishvili was recorded by ethnomusicologist Kakhi Rosebashvili performing threevoice chants at the Tbilisi State Conservatory.
 Due to the lack of fellow singers, he had to sing all three voices by himself.
-This was made possible by sequentially recording the three voices using an overdubbing technique, leading to three temporal segments in the recordings, as illustrated in Figure 1 (a).
+This was made possible by sequentially recording the three voices using an overdubbing technique, leading to three subsequently recorded temporal segments, as illustrated in Figure 1 (a).
 The top voice, which in Georgian chant is also the leading voice, was recorded first (as solo voice), then played back to him while he was singing the middle voice.
 Finally, he sang the bass voice against the playback of the superposition of the top and middle voice.

 In general, the determination of pitches from polyphonic audio recordings is currently still unsolved, in particular from old recordings with low dynamic range and bandwidth.
-In the case of the Erkomaishvili recordings, however, the sequential recording technique allowed the reconstruction of the Fo-trajectories for all three voices as well as some preliminary analyzes (Müller et al. 2017; Scherbaum, Müller, and Rosenzweig 2017a, 2017b; Rosenzweig, Scherbaum, and Müller 2019).
+In the case of the Erkomaishvili recordings, however, the sequential recording technique allowed the reconstruction of the F0-trajectories for all three voices as well as some preliminary analyses (Müller et al. 2017; Scherbaum, Müller, and Rosenzweig 2017a, 2017b; Rosenzweig, Scherbaum, and Müller 2019).

-As of today, the Erkomaishvili dataset is the oldest set of recordings of Georgian chants from which the time synchronous Fo-trajectories (sequences of Fo-values sampled every 5.8 msec (Müller et al. 2017)) for all three voices have been reliably determined.
-Although originally caused by the absence of fellow singers, the sequential recording of the individual voices of Artem Erkomaishvili against the playback of his own voice(s) turns out to be a significant advantage for the analysis.
-First, it enables to analyze melodic aspects for the top voice using the monophonic audio signals from the first recording segment as well as from the corresponding Fo-trajectory.
+As of today, the Erkomaishvili dataset is the oldest set of recordings of Georgian chants from which the time synchronous F0-trajectories (sequences of F0-values sampled every 5.8 msec (Müller et al. 2017)) for all three voices have been reliably determined.
+Although original-

-Figure 1: The Erkomaishvili dataset. (a) Three-segment recordings with Foannotations. (b) Digital transcription of the song with GCH-ID 002.
+Figure 1: The Erkomaishvili dataset. (a) Three-segment recordings with F0-annotations. (b) Digital transcription of the song with GCH-ID 002.
 GCH-ID 002 refers to the chant ID system of (Rosenzweig et al. 2020) which is also used throughout this paper.
 The chants are temporally subdivided into different sections (mukhli).
 QNR indicates the quarter note references.
+The time axis in Figure 1(a) starts from the beginning of the top voice segment and ends at the end of the bass voice segment.